Plant

 Leaf

-The leaf that is not divided.
+The leaf that is divided into separate units (leaflets).

 Leaf Shape